Ahtisham-Shakir/Appointments-Calender/README.md

 ### Prerequisites

-You should have to run the following command in your project root directory:
+You should have to run the following command in your project directory:

               yarn install

 ### Running on Localhost

-in the root directory run the following command:
+in the project directory run the following command:

         yarn dev